jhenilparihar/3d-snake-game/README.md

 #### Coll 3d snake game in javascript.

-- To move the snake touch and hold arrow button.
+- To move the snake touch/click on arrow button.
 - Pan/zoom while playing using your fingers/mouse
 - For POV view check mark on POV checkbox.